Spain faces migration pressures

-LONDON - Over the past few years, European governments have congratulated themselves on stemming illegal migration along some of the key routes into their continent.
+Over the past few years, European governments have congratulated themselves for stemming illegal migration along some of the key routes for refugees entering their continent.

 An agreement with Turkey concluded in 2016 provides cash in return for a Turkish undertaking to intercept and hold refugees from the Middle East in camps outside Europe's borders.

-Intensified maritime patrols in the Mediterranean Sea and bilateral arrangements with various militias in war-torn Libya and with the government of Tunisia have reduced illegal migration into Europe via Italy.
+Intensified maritime patrols in the Mediterranean Sea and bilateral arrangements with militias in war-torn Libya and with the government of Tunisia have reduced illegal migration into Europe through Italy.

 But it seems that European capitals have rejoiced too soon.